lulab/Ribowave/README.md

 Column1-Column4 | Basic information about the ORF Column5		| Reads coverage within the ORF
 Column6		| P-value predicted by RiboWave
-Column7		| Translational signal outside current ORF Column8		| Reads intensity at start codon
+Column7		| Values estimating the relative abundance of PF P-sites outside of the studied ORF Column8		| Reads intensity at the current start codon

 **`result`** directory, including :